Skip to Content (Press Enter)

 The path to delivery day is marked by a series of milestones, both for intended parents and surrogate mothers.
 It’s important for everyone to understand and prepare for these steps.

-If you’re intended parents who plan on pursuing surrogacy without the help of an agency, it’s still important to be aware of these milestones, and we encourage you to use this page as a resource.
+If you’re intended parents who plan on pursuing your Hawaii surrogacy journey without the help of an agency, it’s still important to be aware of these milestones, and we encourage you to use this page as a resource.
 An independent surrogacy journey is an option for anyone and may be the right choice for you.
 There are multiple benefits in working with an agency such as Circle Surrogacy, which uses its more than 25 years of experience to support surrogates and help intended parents grow their families.